Skip to main content

 </pluginRepositories>

-To enable fuzz testing in your project, add our CI Fuzz Maven extension to your projects pom.xml:
+To enable fuzz testing in your project, add the CI Fuzz Maven extension to your projects pom.xml:

 pom.xml